Paris between the Wars (1918–1939): Music halls

-The music hall had been a popular Paris institution since the 19th century; the most famous early halls were the Moulin Rouge, the Olympia and the Alhambra Music-Hall (1903).
+The music hall had been a popular Paris institution since the 19th century, and the famous early halls were the Moulin Rouge, the Olympia and the Alhambra Music-Hall (1903).
 Others were the Folies-Bergere and the Casino-de-Paris.
-They all faced stiff competition between the Wars from the most popular new form of entertainment, the cinema.
+They all faced stiff competition between the wars from the most popular new form of entertainment: the cinema.
 They responded by offering more complex and lavish shows.
-In 1911 the Olympia had introduced the giant stairway as a set for its productions, an idea copied by other music halls.
+In 1911, the Olympia had introduced the giant stairway as a set for its productions, an idea copied by other music halls.
 The singer Mistinguett made her debut the Casino de Paris in 1895 and continued to appear regularly in the 1920s and 1930s at the Folies Bergère, Moulin Rouge and Eldorado.
 Her risqué routines captivated Paris, and she became one of the most highly-paid and popular French entertainers of her time.